mgleon08/mgleon08.github.com/source/_posts/2018-04-26-golang-install-variables-constants-conversions-output.markdown

 `$HOME/Golang/`

-* `src` - This directory contains source files organized as packages.
-You will write your Go applications inside this directory.
+* `src` - Contains the source files for your own or other downloaded packages.
+You can build and run programs while in a program directory under this directory.
-* `pkg` -  This directory contains Go package objects.
+* `pkg` -   Contains compiled package files.
+Go uses this to make the builds (compilation & linking) faster.
-* `bin` - This directory contains executable programs.
+* `bin` - Contains compiled and executable Go programs.
+When you call go install on a program directory, Go will put the executable under this folder.

 ### Golang Example